Paul Wanner

-Paul Wanner (born 23 December 2005) is a German professional footballer who plays as an attacking midfielder and winger for club PSV.
-Born in Austria, he is a youth international for Germany.
+Paul Wanner (/de/; born 23 December 2005) is an Austrian professional footballer who plays as an attacking midfielder for club PSV and the Austria national team.
+He represented Germany at youth international level before switching allegiance to Austria.

 Club career

 Youth career

 Wanner played for the youth team of FV Ravensburg, before joining Bayern Munich's youth team in mid-2018.

 Bayern Munich

 Wanner was called up by Julian Nagelsmann to the Bayern Munich first team in January 2022, as many of the team's regulars were missing after testing positive for COVID-19.
 He made his professional debut for Bayern in the Bundesliga on 7 January 2022 against Borussia Mönchengladbach, coming on as a substitute in the 75th minute for Marc Roca.
 In doing so, he became the youngest player in Bayern Munich's history at the age of 16 years and 15 days, and the second-youngest in Bundesliga history behind Youssoufa Moukoko (who was 14 days younger).
 The match finished as a 2–1 home loss for Bayern.

 On 12 October 2022, at the age of 16 years and 293 days, Wanner became Bayern's youngest player in the Champions League, when he came on as a second-half substitute to Dayot Upamecano in a 4–2 away win against Viktoria Plzeň.